Holomorphic Parabolic Geometries and Calabi-Yau Manifolds: Parabolic geometries

-Very similar structure equations hold for any parabolic geometry with the same model.
-Indeed, the Cartan connection is a 1-form valued in the Lie algebra $\mathfrak{g}$ of $G$, so splits into a sum of 1-forms $\omega^{\alpha}$ and $\alpha$ from the decomposition of $\mathfrak{g}$ into root spaces.
-From the definition of a Cartan geometry, the Cartan connection satisfies the same structure equations as the Maurer--Cartan form on the model, but with semibasic curvature correction terms, so
+The standard reference on parabolic geometries is \v{C}ap and Slovak \cite{Cap/Slovak:2009}; we will use the standard def\/initions, as in their book, which are far too long to put into this paper.
+Suppose that $E \to M$ is a holomorphic parabolic geometry, with some model $G/P$.
+Very similar structure equations hold for any holomorphic parabolic geometry with the same model.
+Indeed, the Cartan connection is a 1-form valued in the Lie algebra $\mathfrak{g}$ of $G$, so splits into a sum of 1-forms~$\omega^{\alpha}$ and~$\alpha$ from the decomposition of $\mathfrak{g}$ into root spaces.
+From the def\/inition of a Cartan geometry, the Cartan connection satisf\/ies the same structure equations as the Maurer--Cartan form on the model, but with semibasic curvature correction terms, so

-where the $\kappa$ and $\lambda$ terms are Cartan geometry curvature terms, so they vanish except possibly for $\beta$ and $\gamma$ omitted roots.
+where the $\kappa$ and $\lambda$ terms are Cartan geometry curvature terms, so they vanish except possibly for $\beta$ and $\gamma$ noncompact negative roots, and once again $\displaystyle{\sum^{\times}}$ means the sum over noncompact negative roots.

 It is vital in the following that, even if we work on a manifold where we have imposed some relations on these 1-forms, we will still use the Killing form on the original Lie algebra $\gtot$ to compute inner products $\left<\alpha,\beta\right>$.
 This is our only notational ambiguity.